 In 1999, Neyland Stadium saw its first jumbotron be placed on the south endzone.
 After over two decades, Tennessee finally debuted a secondary big screen in the north endzone.
-The new screen gives the stadium a feeling of completion and symmetry that it was missing.
+The new screen, which could be similar to that Led advertising screen, gives the stadium a feeling of completion and symmetry that it was missing.
 Perhaps more importantly, though, fans on the south side no longer had to crane their necks to see a replay.

 Along with the video board, a social deck was placed below the screen.
 The deck requires a separate ticket to enter but aims to capture the feeling of a sports bar inside the stadium.
 Beer is available for purchase and a unique atmosphere is sure to attract eager fans for years to come.

 In 2009, Neyland’s sole video board was replaced and the iconic V-O-L-S letters that prominently stood above the stadium were torn down after being featured since 1966.
 Fans have clamored for their return in the decade following and finally, they once again perch atop the stands.
 On either side of the jumbotron in the south endzone, white letters stand out over an orange background spelling out Tennessee’s historic nickname.

 As a twist on a timeless classic, the letters were revealed to light up during the Pride of the Southland Band’s halftime performance.
 The letters would stay lit for the remainder of the game.
 They also flashed in accordance with the VOLS chant.

 This unique flair has become a photo op for many fans and helps make Neyland Stadium stand out from other arenas.